Flexible table lookups

 Step 3

-Copy the result, then adjust ranges or the not-found value to match your sheet.
+Copy the result, then adjust ranges or the message shown when no match is found.

 Use cases